 I met Brendan on an unseasonably warm June night, way back in 1995.
 I was single.
 He was not.
 Wearing a blue cashmere crop top, a wonderbra, jeans, a deep golden tan and 4inch heels, I wasn’t looking for love at the time.
 In fact, I was planning a month-long trek through Peru with a friend and was excited to be heading overseas again.
 Romance didn’t fit into my plans.

-My new leather boots were by far my favourite fashion staple at the time, sporting a half-inch platform under the toe with gorgeous hook and eye lace-ups to mid-calf, they took me to a lofty height of 5’4.”
-I wasn’t sure at the time if it was my sun-kissed beach to bed hair and green eyes, or a very defined six-pack stomach and those boots that had caught Bren’s attention that night.
-I found out many years later it was the abs that had sealed the deal.
+My new leather boots were by far my favourite fashion staple that winter, sporting a half-inch platform under the toe with gorgeous hook and eye lace-ups to mid-calf, they took me to a lofty height of 5’4.”
+I wasn’t sure at the time if it was my sun-kissed beach to bed hair and green eyes, or a very defined six-pack stomach and those boots that caught Bren’s attention that night.
+I found out many years later the abs sealed the deal.

-Handsome in jeans and a printed voile shirt from Bali, that fell loosely over his fit, toned body, he had shoulder-length blonde salty hair, kind blue eyes and a killer smile you couldn’t look away from.
+Handsome in jeans and a printed voile shirt from Bali falling loosely over his fit, toned body, he had shoulder-length blonde salty hair, kind blue eyes and a killer smile you couldn’t look away from.
 What I was really attracted to though, was his easy way of being.
 He loved surfing and drove an old Volkswagen beetle, which cemented the fact that he was the guy for me.
 He was the whole package and I couldn’t wait to get to know him.

 I had never just walked up to a stranger before and introduced myself.
 Not to someone I was interested in at least, someone I wanted to have a drink with and maybe even take home – to meet my parents.
 Would he be worth the possibility of rejection I wondered, my heart beating loudly?
 If I didn’t go up to him and say hello, I’d never know.
 Encouraged by my friend Vikk, I finished my drink in one quick gulp and walked toward him, confidently.